top of page

 • The pool had been empty and out of commission since Hurricane Sandy, during which it sustained damage in the storm, and its changing areas were destroyed.

-• In an effort to enhance resident services, Related has partnered with RTE to provide free swimming lessons, complimentary water safety education, and other aquatic-related services.
+• In an effort to enhance resident services, Related has partnered with Rising Tide Effect to provide free swimming lessons, complimentary water safety education, and other aquatic-related services.

 • The pilot was completed from August to September 2022.